exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 ### Notes

 * The files specified in the `source` must be available when creating the virtual schema.
 If the files are not available, the `CREATE VIRTUAL SCHEMA` command will fail.
+  * When you don't use automatic mapping inference (i.e. you specify the `mapping` element) you can still create the virtual schema as before without `source` files being available.
 * The adapter will detect the mapping based on the schema of the first file.
-Please make sure that all files specified as `source` use the same schema.
+Please make sure that all files specified as `source` use the same schema, else the mapping may be wrong.
 * The adapter will detect the mapping when the virtual schema is created.
 If the schema of the `source` files changes, please drop and re-create the virtual schema to run the auto-inference again.
+* Creating the virtual schema will take longer because the adapter needs to read files from the `source`.

 ## CSV Support
 ### CSV File Headers